About the survey

 Starting in fall 2012 and continuing through spring 2013, the University of California is conducting a UC systemwide study about campus climate.
 The first phase involves a survey to collect input from the entire UC community about the learning, living, and working environments for students, faculty, and staff.
 At Santa Cruz, this phase of the study occurred between January 16 and February 20, 2013.

 In the second phase, the University will use the study findings to inform strategic initiatives and action plans, and to enhance policies and programs that foster a more welcoming, inclusive, and healthy campus climate.
-The study results will be posted in July 2013 on the UC-wide campus climate study website.
+The study results will be posted sometime during spring quarter 2014 on the UC-wide campus climate study website.

 A UC website has more information about the study and answers to questions such as "what is campus climate and why does it matter?" and "why are we conducting this survey?"—as well as information about the survey design team.